ethereum/solidity-blog/_posts/2021-01-25-solidity-developer-survey-2020-results.md

 ![IDEs / Tooling](/img/2021/01/ide.png)

-When asked if they are using an Ethereum-specific development environment only 3% say that they are not using one.
-Truffle is most prominent with 35%, closely followed by Remix (29%) and Hardhat (23%).
+When asked if they are using an Ethereum-specific development environment, only 3% say that they are not using one.
+Truffle is the most prominent with 35%, closely followed by Remix (29%) and Hardhat (23%).

 ![Ethereum-specific IDEs / Tooling](/img/2021/01/ethide.png)

 #### Overall Solidity Developer Experience

-62% believe that the Solidity developer experience had some or even a lot of improvement in the last year.
+Around 62% believe that the Solidity developer experience had some or even a lot of improvement in the last year.
 15% saw a slight improvement while 9% thought that there was no change or that the Solidity developer experience got worse.

 ![Overall Developer Experience](/img/2021/01/devexperience.png)

-The biggest challenge or problem in developer experience for most respondents is the availability and quality of tooling.
+The biggest challenge in developer experience for most respondents is the availability and quality of tooling.

 Also seen as critical aspects in order to foster adoption are error handling, IDE integrations and better documentation.